aws-powertools/powertools-lambda-python/docs/core/logger.md

 For exceptional cases where you want to completely replace our formatter logic, you can subclass `BasePowertoolsFormatter`.

 ???+ warning
-    You will need to implement `append_keys`, `clear_state`, override `format`, and optionally `remove_keys` to keep the same feature set Powertools Logger provides.
+    You will need to implement `append_keys`, `clear_state`, override `format`, and optionally `remove_keys` to keep the same feature set Powertools for AWS Lambda (Python) Logger provides.
 This also means keeping state of logging keys added.

 === "bring_your_own_formatter_from_scratch.py"